stytchauth/stytch-nextjs-integration/README.md

 # Replace your keys in new .env.local file
 ```

-Next, add `http://localhost:3000/api/authenticate_magic_link` as a login and signup magic link URL to the dashboard.
-Stytch, for security purposes, verifies your magic link URLs before they are sent.
-You can set these magic link URLs for your project in the [Magic link URLs tab](https://stytch.com/dashboard/magic-link-urls).
+Next we'll configure the appropriate re-direct URLs for your project, you'll set these magic link URLs for your project in the [Redirect URLs](https://stytch.com/dashboard/redirect-urls) section of your Dashboard.
+Add `http://localhost:3000/api/authenticate_magic_link` as both a login and sign-up re-direct URL.

-### Running the example app
+## Running the example app
 Install dependencies by running

 ```bash